Running the node

 chain-spec

 - the collection of information that describes a Substrate-based blockchain network.
-Check the substrate source to get more details.ngrok-wrapper
+Check to get more details.

 -like tunnel) to connect to your node's RPC endpoint from a handheld device (i.e. phone).